CHK36/GovHack/README.md

 The statistical analysis was done using R.

+The actual app was made using C# and Visual Studio.

 File pathes have been dashed (-----) to maintain anonymity.

+Relevant files that we used can also be found in this repository.

 NOTE: The executable for the main application has the following directory -